 How to Become a Member of the 800 Credit Score Club

-We have all heard that popular song "All About That Bass" - well we are here to tell you it is "All About That Credit Score."
+We have all heard that popular song "All About the Bass" — well we are here to tell you it is "All About the Credit Score."
 If you are fixing your credit, chances are you have seen your credit score and it is not good.
-In fact, the average U.S. credit score is now 695 and according to FICO, a good credit score is 720 and higher.
-Average credit scores may be slowly creeping up (average score in 2005 was 688) but there is still a very small percentage (18.4 percent to be exact) of Americans who are in the "800 or higher" club.
+According to CNN Money, the average U.S. credit score is now 700 — the highest average credit score since FICO began tracking 12 years ago.
+Even though the average credit score may be slowly creeping up, there is still a very small percentage of Americans who are in the "800 or higher" club.
 Want to become a member of this exclusive club?
 Membership includes great interest rates on loans, great deals on credit cards, and piece of mind knowing you will be approved for just about any type of loan.
 Being in this club also means you have extra money to save because you are paying lower interest rates.
 Keep reading and learn how to get a credit score of 800 or higher and become a member of the 800 club.

 Get Your Credit Reports and Credit Scores

-A survey conducted in 2013 by the American Bankers Association showed that 58 percent of those surveyed did not know their credit scores.
+The Huffington Post revealed nearly 30 percent of people surveyed did not know their credit score.
+In addition, nearly half of the people surveyed earning less than $30,00 annually did not know their score at all.
 You need to know your score before you can start to increase your score.
 It might cost you a few extra dollars, but when you request all your credit reports make sure to get your scores.
 Keep in mind that each credit reporting agency will have a different score for you so it is a good idea to also get your score from FICO.com.
 Now you will have a starting point with which to work from and you will have your credit reports so you know where you need to improve.

 Look for inaccurate or damaging information and be prepared to challenge this information with the credit bureaus and creditors.
 Eliminating this negative information is the first step to increasing your credit score.
 Delinquent accounts, bankruptcy or other issues can have an impact on your score for up to 10 years.
 So try your hardest to get these blemished off your credit reports.